TheRobotCodingMan/The-book-of-all/README.md

 Thanks for coming here to my project! 😉

-This project is really called SmallWiki (Because you will not find any information there).
+This project is really called SmallWiki (Because you will not find much information there).
 I started doing this website before I met Github.
 Thanks for coming here to my project, again *1*. because you are supporting us 💖.
 And if you got problems or requests, let us know! 😁 So we can improve our website!
 And, hey!
 We have our website now!
 Click here: https://smallwiki.netlify.app
 It's still a prototype one, but you can explore it!